michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 * <b>Disable auto swap.
 Update the app with a method named statuscheck to run the scripts.
 Re-enable auto swap and deploy the app to the Production slot.</b>

 83. You are developing a serverless Java application on Azure.
 You create a new Azure Key Vault to work with secrets from a new Azure Functions application.
-The application must meet the following requirements:
+The application must meet the following requirements:<br>
-✑ Reference the Azure Key Vault without requiring any changes to the Java code.
+✑ Reference the Azure Key Vault without requiring any changes to the Java code.<br>
-✑ Dynamically add and remove instances of the Azure Functions host based on the number of incoming application events.
+✑ Dynamically add and remove instances of the Azure Functions host based on the number of incoming application events.<br>
-✑ Ensure that instances are perpetually warm to avoid any cold starts.
+✑ Ensure that instances are perpetually warm to avoid any cold starts.<br>
-✑ Connect to a VNet.
+✑ Connect to a VNet.<br>
-✑ Authentication to the Azure Key Vault instance must be removed if the Azure Function application is deleted.
+✑ Authentication to the Azure Key Vault instance must be removed if the Azure Function application is deleted.<br>
 You need to grant the Azure Functions application access to the Azure Key Vault.
 Which three actions should you perform in sequence?
 * create the Azure Functions app with a Consumption plan type